lena-aiu/Life-Balance-Wheel-backup/README.md

 My improving plan for this project:

 * Call the API using AJAX, from a front end application.
-* Create models for Registration, Sing in, Sing Up).
+* Create models for Registration, Sing in, Sing Up.
 * Fix issues (dropdown filed, navigation, destroy method on Activity Controller, Validation for Exercises, background image on jumbotron).

 PS: After you clone repository, be sure to run bundle install before you try to bring up the code.